omni/eth-to-bnc-bridge/README.md

 #### Demo

 This demo, at the beginning, consists of three validator parties, while only two are enough to sign any transaction in the Binance Chain, confirm token transfer on the Ethereum Side, or vote for state changes.

-An ERC20 Token is being deployed automatically on the Ethereum side of the bridge.
-All minted tokens are initially owned by the address associated with `DEPLOY_PRIVATE_KEY`.

 BEP2 Token is used on the Binance Chain side.